Kate Leigh: Career

-Leigh was also personally involved in violence, though she was never convicted of any such offense.
+Leigh was also personally involved in violence, though she was never convicted of any such offence.
 On 27 March 1930, she shot and killed John William "Snowy" Prendergast when he and other gangsters broke into her home at 104 Riley Street, East Sydney.
 She was not indicted for the killing, or for shooting Joseph McNamara nearby in Liverpool St, Darlinghurst on 9 December 1931.

 However, Leigh was imprisoned on drug-related charges.
 In July 1930, Leigh's house at 104 Riley Street was raided by a NSW drug squad, including Sydney's most famous policewoman, Lillian Armfield.
 Leigh was found in possession of cocaine and was sentenced to 12 months imprisonment.

 Through alleged personal connections throughout officialdom, she continued business throughout the 1930s and 40s despite frequent police raids and a mass of minor convictions.
 She was charged on 107 occasions and was sent to prison on 13 occasions.
 Appearing in courtrooms with flamboyantly expensive clothes and diamonds, her wealth was legendary.
 When appearing in court, Kate would wear diamond rings on every finger of both hands.
 During her heyday, Kate Leigh owned and operated more than thirty different sly grog hotels at different locations in inner Sydney that generated thousands of pounds in profit annually.

 She lived in a terrace house at 2 Lansdowne Street, Surry Hills from 1933 until the house was demolished in 1950.
 This house was also used by Leigh as her main illegal hotel or Sly-grog shop during this time and was known in Sydney as the Lansdowne Hotel, not to be confused with the legal 'Lansdowne Hotel' in City Road, Broadway.
 Her then de facto husband and bodyguard, Henry George "Jack" Baker, was shot outside this house by the well known Sydney criminal, John 'Chow' Hayes on 19 February 1938.
 The house was raided by undercover police on 4 March 1938 resulting in 48 bottles and 4 kegs of beer being confiscated.
 Three months later a police witness at Sydney Licensing Court stated that the premises at 2 Lansdowne Street, Surry Hills was "a notorious sly grog shop – The Worst in Sydney".
 Kate Leigh was sentenced to 6 months imprisonment on 7 September 1942 for having sold liquor without a licence at 13 Pearl Street and 2 Lansdowne Street, Surry Hills.